KLB7/IntraMine/README.md

 *Fast search, easy linking, and glossary popups for your Windows source and text files.*

-## Correction

-IntraMine uses a PowerShell script (bats/foldermonitor.ps1) to speed up file change detection and handle file/folder renames.
-If you installed IntraMine before August 8 2024 and didn't use the *QUICK INSTALL* there's a chance that foldermonitor.ps1 is blocked from running.
-To fix that please download the latest IntraMine and see [Unblocking foldermonitor](https://htmlpreview.github.io/?https://github.com/KLB7/IntraMine/blob/master/Documentation/Unblocking%20foldermonitor.html).

 ## Overview

 IntraMine provides browser-accessed Editor, Viewer, and Search services on your intranet that are designed to ease the creation and reading of in-house documentation, and speed up code comprehension.
 It's for Windows only.